-You will become an active researcher through research projects and your dissertation, fostering highly sought-after skills that will equip you for a wide range of careers.
+Through research projects and your dissertation you will become an active researcher, fostering sought-after skills that will equip you for a wide range of careers.

 The School for Policy Studies provides a supportive environment for students to flourish as independent, active learners.
-Located within the heart of a vibrant city, there are opportunities for students to engage with local organisations and put learning into practice.
+Located within the heart of a vibrant city, we offer opportunities for students to engage with local organisations and put learning into practice.

 What kind of student would this course suit?

-The interdisciplinary nature of our childhood studies courses makes them ideal for students who want to develop a holistic understanding of childhood.
-They would suit anyone who has an interest in children and their families and how they are affected by social issues and policies, and suit those who are interested in child psychology, sociology, education, law and social policy.
+The interdisciplinary nature of childhood studies courses makes them ideal for students from a range of different backgrounds who want to develop a holistic understanding of childhood.
+They would suit anyone who has an interest in children and their families and how they are affected by social issues and policies, and would also suit those who are interested in child psychology, sociology, education, law and social policy.

 Our courses provide an excellent insight into childhood for those who may be considering a career in working with or for children and young people in the private, public or voluntary sectors.

 We also offer the opportunity to study the subject alongside the related area of management, in combination with quantitative research methods, or with a year of study abroad.

 How is this course taught and assessed?

 Our courses are taught by a combination of lectures and small-group seminars, which will help you to integrate your learning and see how it can be applied in practice.
 You will also work in small groups to consider current national and international issues affecting children.
 You will have the opportunity to visit agencies involved in the provision of children's services and observe children in a variety of settings.